Assignment 9

 2.Portuguese Student Data

-Now we apply these priors to a data set in which the goal is to predict Portoguese students' final period math grade based on a moderately large set of covariates (p = 26), including social background and past schooling information.
+Now we apply these priors to a data set in which the goal is to predict Portuguese students' final period math grade based on a moderately large set of covariates (p = 26), including social background and past schooling information.

 Use the data preparation steps in the code template, and estimate a model with normal(0,1) priors on the regression coefficients, and otherwise use default priors.